 Families of a Dog Bite Victim who lose their lives due to a dog bite injury, can also recover damages under a wrongful death claim.

 Dog bites injuries are serious injuries.
 A Dog Bite Victim may need medical care to recover both physically and psychologically.
 They have a right to receive compensation for the emotional trauma and suffering they undergo after the dog bite or attack.
 To get legal help on your case and to receive your rightful compensation contact an experienced dog bite injury lawyer today.
-To start your legal process, contact us at Khashan Law on (951) 461-2387 to schedule a free and confidential consultation.
+To start your legal process, contact us at Khashan Law on (951) 461-2387 or (833) BITE-LAW to schedule a free and confidential consultation.
 Our team of lawyers have years of experience as dog bite injury lawyers.